tundish/blathnaid/blathnaid/book/chapters.rst

 “Breastplate was rubbish, all smashed up.
 Couldn't do anything with it”.

-“They found one horseshoe actually inside the fellow, I'm told”.
+“They found one horseshoe actually inside the fellow, so I'm told”.

 “What happened to the horse?” asked Jack.